22nd Annual Day of Commitment

 What we’re looking for

-The goal of this conference is to provide workshops in the theme of “No Hate.
-No Fear.
-Creating an Inclusion Community”.
+The goal of this conference is to provide workshops in the theme of “Building an Equitable Society from Community to Companies – Action is Key”.
 We encourage proposals that support creativity and innovative practices while providing an interactive component rather than a speech or lecture-style presentation.
 Moderator/presenter must conduct work that reflects the values of equity, diversity, opportunity and inclusion.
 Workshop topic must fall within either of the topics listed above.
 Delivery of the workshop be conducted within forty-five minutes.
 At least one handout or reference piece must be provided to participants for enhanced learning.

 We encourage you to further consider: